 How to Organize Papers

 You’re not alone if you struggle with paper management.
-The challenge with papers is first not knowing how to organize them and second, not knowing what to toss and what to keep.
-The fear of tossing something that you might need one day causes most people to postpone making a decision on the paper’s fate, in other words keeping it to “play it safe.”
+The challenge with papers is not knowing how to organize them and not knowing what to toss and what to keep.
+The fear of tossing something that you might need “one day” causes most people to postpone making a decision on the paper’s fate.

 This repetitive behavior of “playing it safe” can amount to piles of papers on your counters; kitchen and dining room table; and other surfaces.
-Then, when you need to find a specific paper it becomes a stressful event as you look through piles and piles of papers robbing yourself of valuable time with the possibility of never finding the paper.
+Then, when you need to find a specific paper it becomes a stressful event as you look through piles and piles robbing yourself of valuable time with the possibility of never finding it.

 When papers are organized in a functional, yet simple system, you should be able to find a paper in 30-seconds or less.
-If you are ready to reduce your clutter and paper stress, follow our steps below to set up an easy-to-use file system.
-If the process seems overwhelming or you need additional help, we offer in-person paper management classes.
-If you would rather someone else organize your papers, we provide in-home filing system setup services and off-site services in our office (we can pickup your papers, or you can drop them off or ship them to us).
+If you are ready to reduce your clutter and paper stress, follow our simple steps below to set up an easy-to-use file system.
+If the process seems overwhelming we can help.
+We provide in-home filing system setup services and off-site services in our office (we can pickup your papers, you can drop them off, or ship them to us).

 1 to 2 Boxes of Hanging File Folders with 5 Tabs

 1 Box of 2” Bottom Hanging File Folders with 5 Tabs

 Interior File Folders with 1/3 Cut (please note the specific name is “Interior”)